 Are you a breastfeeding mother struggling to build up a milk supply?
-These no-brainer pumping tips will help you produce more milk so you can store up a supply to bottle feed baby.
-Perfect for moms going back to the workforce or moms who just want to get a hand feeding baby!
+These no-brainer pumping hacks and tips will help you produce more milk so you can store up a supply to bottle feed baby.
+Perfect for moms going back to the workforce or moms who just want to get a hand-feeding baby!

 This post contains affiliate links.